Emailing those on a rota through My ChurchSuite

 Before the email is sent, the author must specify how replies are to be handled within the group - choosing either to send replies to the author only ("Send just to me" - ideal where you just want to solicit a response or feedback), or to all the other group members too ("Send to me and all other group members" - ideal for discussions).
 Once this option has been set, all subsequent email threads related to the first message will follow this protocol.

 My ChurchSuite rota group emails are closed-group messages that are private to the group members only and as such are not logged or recorded in ChurchSuite's communication logs.
 They are however visible in the My Communications log for each group email recipient, including the author.
 Rota members cease to receive Group emails when they are removed from the Ministry, or when ad hoc rota members have served their final date on a rota.

-Note: A rota group email sent with "Send replies just to me" will disclose the sender's email address in the reply-to field of the email so that replies are routed back to just the sender (irrespective of whether "email is visible in My ChurchSuite" has been set to not be visible - it's not possible to send an email requesting replies to "just me" and not have your email address disclosed).
-A rota group email sent with "Send replies to me and all other [rota group] members" will disclose the private rota group email address in the reply-to field of the email so that replies are routed back to all rota group members without disclosing all the rota group member email addresses.
+Note: A rota group email sent with "Send replies just to me" will disclose the sender's email address in the reply-to field of the email, in order for the replies to be routed back to just the sender instead of the group's email address (irrespective of whether "email is visible in My ChurchSuite" has been set to not be visible - it's not possible to send an email requesting replies to "just me" and not have the sender's email address disclosed).
+A rota group email sent with "Send replies to me and all other [rota group] members" will disclose the rota's private group email address in the reply-to field of the email ensuring that replies are routed back to all rota group members without disclosing all the rota group member email addresses.